News & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesAlumni

-Working closely with the BFI Film Academy they run career workshops for our students to attend, which is an excellent opportunity for young people to learn more about the Film and Television industry as well as develop hands on practical skills.
+We work closely with the BFI Film Academy to run career workshops for you to attend.
+This is an excellent opportunity for you to learn more about the Film and Television industry as well as develop hands on practical skills.
 The BFI also run residential courses which are specialised and concentrate on specific areas such as animation, programming, documentary or craft skills so there is something for everyone and a great way to build your film portfolio and advance your CV.

-Students have the opportunity for extra-curricular events such as the Berlin Trip.
-Students can experience what it’s like to attend a film festival and access a range of short and full feature films to enrich their knowledge of film.
-This is a great way for students to meet industry professionals and even take part in director Q&A sessions.
-We have seen many global films whilst attending the film festival which broadens student’s appreciation of film, Bollywood, Chinese and Japanese films have been popular with students in the past.
+You will also have the opportunity for extra-curricular events such as the Berlin Trip where you can experience what it’s like to attend a film festival and access a range of short and full feature films to enrich your knowledge of film.
+This is a great way for you to meet industry professionals and even take part in director Q&A sessions.
+We have seen many global films whilst attending the film festival which broadens your appreciation of film, Bollywood, Chinese and Japanese films have been popular with students in the past.

-We have excellent links with the local community and students work closely with The University of Hull and meet film lecturers and screen writers.
-Learners have the opportunity to attend a screenplay writing workshop.
+We have excellent links with the local community and our students work closely with The University of Hull and meet film lecturers and screen writers.
+You will have the opportunity to attend a screenplay writing workshop.